-For the most part of my life, I felt emotions in their intense and raw form.
-When I watch a movie, read a book or hear someone’s story; I would start to feel the emotions that characters of the story are feeling.
+For most of my life, I felt emotions in their intense and raw form.
+When I watch a movie, read a book, or hear someone’s story, I would start to feel the feelings that the characters of the story are feeling.
 Being a sensitive person has given me many gifts such as empathy, imagination, and connectivity.

 Dear Sensitive fellows, let’s learn how you can use your sensitivity as a strength –

 Some people choose to do drugs to escape from their negative feelings.
 Some watch TV or social media profiles of others to skip this phase.
-We all have our own way to avoid dealing with our emotions.
-To counteract this tendency, we need to recognize an emotion when it is there and accept it for what it is.
+We all have a way to avoid dealing with our emotions.
+To counteract this tendency, we need to recognize a feeling when it is there and accept it for what it is.
 Sit and pause for the moment before letting it go.
 And then let it go!

 Break Nuclear Chain Reaction of Emotions

 One negative emotion leads to another one.
 When we are sad, we are prone to feel emotions such as anger, disappointment, rage, etc. It is like a nuclear reaction of many negative emotions.
 We need to break this chain.
-Avoidance of emotion leads to meta-emotions.
-Meta-emotions are emotions about emotions, such as being angry because you are sad.
-So stop confusing yourself, figure out what is bothering you and address the problem right way.
-Accept your emotion, face it and experience it.
+Avoidance of passion leads to meta-emotions.
+Meta-emotions are emotions about feelings, such as being angry because you are sad.
+So stop confusing yourself, figure out what is bothering you, and address the problem right away.
+Accept your emotion, face it, and experience it.